So, you finally decided to buy a dive computer but quickly release that there are many different types and styles to choose from.

 Hose Vs Wireless

-wireless is the more expensive of the two and consist of a transmitter that attaches to the high-pressure port of your scuba regulator first stage and sends the air information wireless to your dive computer.
+wireless is the more expensive of the two and consists of a transmitter that attaches to the high-pressure port of your Scuba Regulator first stage and sends the air information wireless to your dive computer.

-Having a wireless air integrated dive computer cuts done on the amount of hose you need and make you more streamline while diving.
+Having wireless air integration cuts done on the amount of hose you need and makes you more streamlined while diving.

-Some dive computer today can even read from multiple transmitters, which is great from keeping an eye on your body.
+Some dive computers today can even read from multiple transmitters, which is great for keeping an eye on your body.
 These are also perfect for a technical diver who may use multiple tanks on one dive.

 Will I Dive With Nitrox?

 It is said that a diver diving with a Nitrox mix of 36% consumes about 12 percent less gas than a diver using normal Air.